-In an election year where the Democratic base fell in love with the pugnacious styles Sanders and Warren, Kaine's low-key, nice-guy persona feels like a bit of a letdown.
-Clinton is picking a Democrat that Republicans like, which in this polarized climate feels like a betrayal.
-He's the type of lawmaker who seeks to build bipartisan consensus, not the kind who hold the line on the liberal position.
-Arizona Republican Sen. Jeff Flake — who's refused to endorse Trump — even had good words to say about Kaine after the news broke.
+In an election year where the Democratic base fell in love with the pugnacious styles of Sanders and Warren, Kaine's low-key, nice-guy persona feels like a bit of a letdown.
+Clinton is picking a Democrat whom Republicans like, which in this polarized climate feels like a betrayal.
+He's the type of lawmaker who seeks to build bipartisan consensus, not the kind who holds the line on the liberal position.
+Arizona Republican Sen. Jeff Flake — who has refused to endorse Trump — even had good words to say about Kaine after the news broke.

 2. He's too white